Parthh08/README/README.md

 <h2 align="left">Hi 👋!
-I Parth Singh, a highly motivated second-year CSE B.Tech student with a good academic record and a passion for learning.
+I Parth Singh, a highly motivated third-year CSE B.Tech student with a good academic record and a passion for learning.
 Committed to excellence, I excel in both my studies and extracurricular activities.
 A fast learner, I embrace new challenges and thrive in dynamic environments.
 Eager to contribute my skills and enthusiasm to achieve success in the field of technology</h2>

 ###